Atlanta Community Investment Fund Seeks 2015 Grant Applicants

-Through the Community Investment Fund, we provides small grants to community-based organizations and resident networks to develop community-driven responses to common challenges.
+Through the Community Investment Fund, we provide small grants to community-based organizations and resident networks in Atlanta to develop community-driven responses to common challenges.
 Grants support resident-led projects in Atlanta’s Adair Park, Mechanicsville, Peoplestown, Pittsburgh and Summerhill/Capitol Gateway neighborhoods — collectively known as Neighborhood Planning Unit V.

 The Foundation’s Atlanta Civic Site team works with a group of volunteer residents selected from each neighborhood to design the application, funding criteria and grant-making process for a total of $50,000 in mini awards throughout the year.